 You may submit as many entries as you'd like to any category in any division.
 You may submit your website in a multiple of categories, as long as it qualifies for that category.
 An entry fee is charged for each entry.

-7. How does judging work?
+6. How does judging work?

 You need to make sure that the URLs you provide are static links that will not change from the time that you submit the entry to the time that the item is judged.
 Judges will view your website independently, and as judging takes place over a long period of time, you must ensure that your URL remains accurate during the entire judging period.
-Judging will take place anytime between August, and September 2013.
+Judging will take place anytime between August, and September 2015.

 8-1606 Sedlescomb Drive